gulyslae/gulyslae.github.io/_posts/2019-08-06-SLAE32-egghunter.md

     ; and with this inc i'll be at the top of the memory page, which will be 0x08048000 inc edx

-    ; inc edx will result in an overflow of our 32bit register as soon as we reach 0xfffff000 memory segment ; by checking OF flag, we know that we reached the end of the memory: to avoid DoSsing the box, we call a neat exit jo exit
+    ; inc edx will result in an overflow of our 32bit register as soon as we reach ; 0xfffff000 memory segment. by checking OF flag, we know that we reached the end of ; the memory: to avoid DoSsing the box, we call a neat exit jo exit

     ; check if we can read the memory